EricR/phrase_search/README.md

 # Phrase Search

-I was experimenting with nGram tokenizers in Go and I ended up with a neat little text searcher that is optimized to find phrases in large bodies of text.
+A small text searcher that is optimized to work with bodies of text.
+It:

+* Takes a paragraph and breaks it up into sentences using punctuation.
+* Tokenizes each sentence with a lowercase and nGrams tokenizer.
+* Stores the tokens in a records map, which makes sure a single body of text won't create duplicate records.
+* Stores the records map in the index.

 ## Example